commenthropha/year2-notes/cs255/lecture-5/Consistency.md

-The act of establishing conditions that identify assignments which cannot work
+The act of establishing conditions to identify and remove assignments which cannot work